STEP ONE - NEW OFFERING - ONLINE LTC CLASS

 - Schedule your fingerprints at the end of the application process ($10)

-- Attend a Texas Approved LTC class (4 to 6 hours) Pass the written and shooting tests
+- Attend a Texas Approved LTC class (4 to 6 hours) in person or online (CLICK HERE) to register for the online class.
+Pass the written test

 - Upload your signed LTC form to the state of Texas (HERE is a link)